 Many people who visit Kek Lok Si, also take the opportunity to visit Penang Hill during the same day trip, as the Funicular Railway that takes you to the top, also starts from Air Itam.

-The easiest way to get to the Penang Hill lower station is to take a short bus trip from the temple.
+The easiest way to get to from Kek Lok Si to Penang Hill lower station is to take a short bus trip (Bus number 204) from the main road at the temples lower entrance.

 For more popular Temples to visit while in Penang, click on any of the pictures below for more information.